CraneSoftwrights/board-baseball/en/build.md

    - in the burn/cuts directory are two available frames:
      - frame-8x10-in-9x12.pdf    - for acrylic blanks (or isometric)
      - frame-200x248-in-9x12.pdf - for blanks the same shape as the "-cut-" assemblies
+ - "-print-" - 200mm x 248mm image suitable both for A4 and US-letter page size

 Dimension conventions are as follows: